CodyALohse/pdp-scraper/readme.md

-# Price Scraper
+# PDP Scraper

-Price Scraper is a project to scrape a price from a product page url defined in a Google Sheet, and then send the results to a Slack web hook url.
+PDP Scraper is a project to scrape a price from a product page url defined in a Google Sheet and then send the results to a Slack web hook url.

-Implementation uses a Google Sheet with URLS defined in column A to scrape a price from each URL.
+Implementation uses a Google Sheet with URLs defined in column A to scrape a price from each URL.
 The URL is loaded via Pyppeteer and the price is scraped.
 The results are assembled and sent to a Slack web hook.
 A Google Sheets service account is used to access the Google Sheet.

+## Google Sheets

+A Google Sheets service account is required to access and fetch the URLs from the Google Sheet.
+The service account json file generated from the Google Developer Console should be placed in the price-scraper directory and published to the Azure Function.
+This file should not be committed to your repo.

 ## Azure Functions